cgarciae/nnx/README.md

 ---
 #### Filtered Transformations

 Filtered transformations offer more flexibility, as they can take Pytrees of references in any of their arguments and return Pytrees of references.
-They simply `deref` and `reref` all their inputs and outputs to transfer the Pytrees across the transformation.
+They simply `deref` and `merge` all their inputs and outputs to transfer the Pytrees across the transformation.
 In general, they have the following properties:

 * They behave as pure functions.
 * They don't handle any global state except for Refx's trace state.